-Nine STEPS to create the organizational structures that can result in more satisfied and productive physicians and other health professionals.
+Identifies methods to create the organizational structures that can result in more satisfied and productive physicians and other health professionals

-Tools to guide the executive leadership team in creating a joyful practice environment and thriving workforce.
+Provides tools to guide the executive leadership team in creating a joyful practice environment and thriving workforce

-The costs of burnout are widely under-recognized.
-Health professional burnout poses a significant threat to the clinical, financial and reputational success of an institution.
+Despite attempts to raise awareness of the costs of burnout in recent years, they remain widely under-recognized.
+Health professional burnout poses a significant threat to the clinical, financial, and reputational success of an institution.
 But burnout can be prevented with intentional organizational initiatives.
 The return on investment for organizations that address burnout can be substantial.

 The aim is to go beyond reducing burnout to increasing professional fulfillment—to create the organization environment that allows clinicians to thrive.

 What, then, are the organizational foundations that can foster joy, purpose and meaning in work and reduce the risk of burnout for clinicians?

 How many physicians experience burnout?

 Nearly half of US physicians experience some sign of burnout, a condition that impacts all specialties and all practice settings.3

 Burnout can impact all health care workers, but may be especially prevalent among physicians.

 The predominant drivers of burnout are systems-level factors rather than individual physician-level factors.
 Burnout is driven by: